 - Improved integrity for easy planting and singulation

 - Elimination of buildup requirements for FarMore® applications

 - Finished desired seed count accuracy ranging from 55K to 95K +/- 5K seed per lb

 - Reduction in the number of doubles and skips

 This product is designed to build to seed count accuracy (±5000) by customer’s preference, and it was launched only after passing all tests conducted in our laboratory and field trials for a couple of years.
-ProFlo® passed plantability and pellet integrity test using an air planter at variable disc speed and vacuum pressure.
-While performing the air planter test, data was generated for seed flowability on doubles, skips, broken seed and dust-off.
-The air planter handled the all seed treatments as per expectation without crumbling or damaging seed with minimal or no dust-off.
+Proflo passed plantability and pellet integrity tests using an air planter at variable disc speed and vacuum pressure.
+While performing the air planter test, data were generated for seed flowability on doubles, skips, broken seed, and dust-off.
+The air planter handled all seed treatments as per expectation without crumbling or damaging seed with minimal or no dust-off.
 Seed count targets were met successfully with each build runs to target seed counts.
-Dust-off was reduced by 80% over standard ProFlo®.
-Chemical loading (F300 and FI 500) tests remained within target range as per product’s rate of application recommendations.
-Field trials also met or exceeded expectation on seed emergence, total germination, and applicable transplant requirement.
+Dust-off was reduced by 80% over standard proflo.
+Chemical loading (F300 and FI 500) tests remained within the target range as per the product’s rate of application recommendations.
+Field trials also met or exceeded expectations on seed emergence, total germination, and applicable transplant requirement.